duality-solutions/Sequence/doc/build-osx.md

 (the above version of OpenSSL may differ to the one you have installed, amend to suit)

-After exiting you will want to symlink berkeley-db4:
+After exiting you will want to symlink berkeley-db4 and qt:

     $ brew link berkeley-db4 --force
+    $ brew link qt@5.5 --force

 ### Building `silkd`